 but that problem was solved over ten years ago.

-The hard part is recomputing the checksum, and therefore IPv6 was designed without a header checksum, to facilitate hardware routing.
+Note: The hard part is recomputing the checksum, and therefore IPv6 was designed without a header checksum, to facilitate hardware routing.

 When routers could not route at line speed because it was done in software but switches could switch at line speed here was also a performance reason for having switched internets instead of routed ones.